luohaoliu/interview-question-practice/SQL_concept_review.md

 SELECT Orders.OrderID, Customers.CustomerName, Shippers.ShipperName FROM ((Orders INNER JOIN Customers ON Orders.CustomerID = Customers.CustomerID) INNER JOIN Shippers ON Orders.ShipperID = Shippers.ShipperID);

+SQL LEFT JOIN Keyword

+The LEFT JOIN Keyword returns all records from the left table (table1), and the matched records from the right table (table2).
+The result is NULL from the right side, if there is no match.

+LEFT JOIN Syntax

+SELECT column_name(s) FROM table1 LEFT JOIN table2 ON table1.column_name = table2.column_name;

+SQL LEFT JOIN Example

+SELECT Customers.CustomerName, Orders.OrderID FROM Customers LEFT JOIN Orders ON Customers.CustomerID = Orders.CustomerID ORDER BY Customers.CustomerName;

+SQL RIGHT JOIN Keyword

+The RIGHT JOIN keyword return all records from the right table (table2), and the matched records from the left table (table1).
+The result is NULL from the left side, when there is no match.
+In some databases RIGHT JOIN is called RIGHT OUTER JOIN.

+RIGHT JOIN Syntax

+SELECT column_name(s) FROM table1 RIGHT JOIN table2 ON table1.column_name = table2.column_name;

+SELECT Orders.OrderID, Employees.LastName, Employees.FirstName FROM Orders RIGHT JOIN Employees ON Orders.EmployeeID = Employees.EmployeeID ORDER BY Orders.OrderID;

+SQL FULL OUTER JOIN Keyword

+The FULL OUTER JOIN keyword returns all records when there is a match in left (table1) or right (table2) table records.

+SELECT column_name(s) FROM table1 FULL OUTER JOIN table2 ON table1.column_name = table2.column_name WHERE condition;

+SELECT Customers.CustomerName, Orders.OrderID FROM Customers FULL OUTER JOIN Orders ON Customers.CustomerID = Orders.CustomerID ORDER BY Customers.CustomerName;